wang-owen/Brook/README.md

 - [x] **[FIXED]** Downloads that take over 30 seconds initiate a Heroku timeout (not an issue when running locally)

 ## ⌛ Work in progress
-- Playlist conversion for and YouTube
+- Playlist conversion for YouTube
 - Integrate Apple Music

 ## 📝 To-do